The Links Academy – School offer

 - Support is personalised and targeted.

-- Adults working with a student with SEN communicate regularly to ensure a consistent approach to teaching and learning.
+- Adults working with a student with SEND communicate regularly to ensure a consistent approach to teaching and learning.

 - The Outreach Team and school staff work with students on a 1-1 basis and in groups to develop social and emotional skills.